sunpeter-onesignal/Data-Challenge/README.md

 You can put any text file you want in the directory.
 In fact, this could be quite helpful for testing your solutions.

 * *How will the coding challenge be evaluated?*
-Generally, we will evaluate your coding challenge with a testing suite that provides a variety of input tweets and checks the corresponding output.
+Generally, we will evaluate your submission with a testing suite that provides a variety of input tweets and checks the corresponding output.
 This suite will attempt to use your `run.sh` and is fairly tolerant to different runtime environments.
 Of course, there are many aspects (e.g. clean code, documentation) that cannot be tested by our suite, so each submission will also be reviewed manually by a person.

-* *How long will it take for me to hear back from you about my submission?*
-We receive hundreds of submissions and try to evaluate them all in a timely manner.
-We try to get back to all applicants within two or three weeks of submission, but if you have a specific deadline that requires expedited review, you may email us at cc@insightdataengineering.com.